 If you do identify a loose rim cylinder as the culprit, you can attempt to repair it later or, if the lock is older, it may simply be time to replace the entire lock.

 If your key is stuck, and not broken, but you don’t have lubricant handy, you can also try one of these hacks to get your key free:

 - Wrap a couple of ice cubes in a plastic baggie and hold them up to the key, as close to the lock hole as you can.
 In warm weather, this can cause the metal of the key to contract just enough that you can pull it gently from the lock.
 In colder weather, this may not work as well, so use your best judgment in determining whether this is worth a try.

 Unfortunately, sometimes a key gets stuck in a lock because it breaks inside.
 Or, sometimes a stuck key can become broken in the process of trying to remove it from a lock.
 When this happens, people can often assume the worst and immediately call a locksmith.
 While it certainly can become necessary to call a professional, this does not need to be the first thing you do.
-In fact, there are many things you can do to attempt to remove your broken key on your own.
+Before you call and say, “Help!
+I’ve just broken my key inside the lock,” there are many things you can do to attempt to remove your broken key on your own.